Jacksonville, Florida: Leisure and entertainment

 Theatre Jacksonville, a once prominent non-profit and for-profit theatrical production company, was organized in 1919 as the Little Theatre and is one of the oldest continually producing community theaters in the United States.
 Alhambra Theater & Dining, opened in 1967 in Jacksonville as the Alhambra Dinner Theatre, is the oldest continually operated dinner theater in the United States.

-There are a number of other community theaters in Jacksonville, such as Players by the Sea near Jacksonville Beach, the 5 & Dime Theatre Co. in downtown Jacksonville, the Murray Hill Art Center was reopened in February 2012, and is operated by the Art League of Jacksonville, a nonprofit organization dedicated to arts education.
+Other community theaters include Players by the Sea near Jacksonville Beach, the 5 & Dime Theatre Co. in downtown Jacksonville, the Murray Hill Art Center was reopened in February 2012, and is operated by the Art League of Jacksonville, a nonprofit organization dedicated to arts education.
 The center is in the historic Murray Hill area and offers community arts classes.

 Jacksonville has two fully enclosed shopping malls.
 The oldest is the Regency Square Mall, which opened in 1967 and is on former sand dunes in the Arlington area.
-The other is The Avenues Mall.
-It opened in 1990 on the Southside at the intersection of I-95 and U.S. 1.
-There is a third indoor mall in the metropolitan area, The Orange Park Mall, but it is just outside of Jacksonville in Orange Park, Florida, in Clay County.
+The Avenues Mall opened in 1990 on the Southside at the intersection of I-95 and U.S. 1.
+There is a third indoor mall in the metropolitan area, The Orange Park Mall, just outside of Jacksonville in Orange Park, Florida, in Clay County.

 The St. Johns Town Center opened in 2005, on the south side of Jacksonville.
 River City Marketplace opened in 2006, on the north side of Jacksonville.
 Both of these are "open-air" malls, with a mix of stores but not contained under the same roof.